Quansight-Labs/accessibility/docs/resources/theming-checklist.md

 - [ ] Areas with user input have labels or instructions.
 [3.3.2](https://www.w3.org/TR/WCAG22/#labels-or-instructions)
 - [ ] Labels and instructions are persistent.
-- [ ] All clickable areas have tool tips.

-## Customization
+## Customization (stretch goals)

-I'm including this because I'd like to evaluate for it, but it may not be possible in this timeline.
+Customization work is important, but may not be possible in the timeline we want to iterate on these theming extensions.
+It still may serve as a helpful reference point.

 - [ ] For blocks of text, users have an interface that can ([1.4.8](https://www.w3.org/TR/WCAG22/#visual-presentation))
     - [ ] Select foreground and background colors